15 best personal finance podcasts recommended by experts

 2.7.
 ChooseFI

-ChooseFI, hosted by Jonathan Mendonsa and Brad Barrett, is a top pick among the best personal finance podcasts for FIRE enthusiasts.
-It offers practical strategies for financial independence and early retirement.
-Engaging stories and community-driven advice make it highly actionable.
+ChooseFI, originally co-founded by Jonathan Mendonsa and Brad Barrett, is a leading podcast for followers of the FIRE movement.
+The show is now primarily hosted by Brad Barrett, who frequently brings on expert guests and community members to share practical strategies for financial independence and early retirement.
+The engaging stories and community-driven advice make it highly actionable.

 2.8.
 Women & Money (Suze Orman’s Women & Money Podcast)